-The winner will also be given a free place at our annual conference, conference dinner and be invited to give an oral presentation.
-The prize will also cover one night at the conference hotel and £75 toward standard advanced travel within the UK.
+The winner will also be given a free place at our annual conference and will be invited to give an oral presentation.
+The prize will also cover one night at the conference hotel, the conference dinner and £75 toward standard advanced travel within the UK.

 Who can enter

-Undergraduate clinical medical students based at university within the UK.
+Undergraduate medical students based at universities within the UK.

-- Please email an original essay of up to 3,000 words on a given topic.
-Word count includes footnotes, but excludes the bibliography
+- Please email an original essay of up to 3,000 words on the given topic.
+The word count includes footnotes, but excludes the bibliography.

 - The conference package is for the year in which the prize is awarded and can't be carried over.